lemuelkumarga/titanic/README.md

 There were many question marks concerning the events leading to and during the disaster.
 One of these was the evacuation process of the passengers.
-By analyzing personal details and disaster outcomes (survival/lost), we aim to <b>discover the various factors affecting passengers’ survival likelihoods.</b>
+By analyzing personal details and disaster outcomes (survival/lost), we aim to <span class="hl">discover the various factors affecting passengers’ survival likelihoods.</span>

+To skip the methodology and proceed directly to the summary of results, click <a href="#summary-of-results">here</a>.

-<span class="color-1-text">FYI: This problem was posed as an
+<span style="color:var(--font-color-50)">FYI: This problem was posed as
-introductory challenge in
+an introductory challenge in
 <a href="https://www.kaggle.com/c/titanic" target="_blank">Kaggle</a>.
 The passengers are divided into two groups, one for training and the other for testing.
 The former contains both the passengers’ personal